VOLTTRON/volttron/docs/source/agent-framework/core-service-agents/ieee-2030_5-agent/ieee-2030_5-specification.rst

 VOLTTRON IEEE 2030.5 Device Driver
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The IEEE 2030.5 device driver is a new addition to VOLTTRON Master Driver Agent's family of standard device drivers.
+The IEEE 2030.5 device driver is a new addition to VOLTTRON Platform Driver Agent's family of standard device drivers.
 It exposes `get_point`/`set_point` calls for IEEE 2030.5 EndDevice fields.

 The IEEE 2030.5 device driver periodically issues the IEEE 2030.5 Agent RPC calls to refresh its cached representation